ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lab/lab00.md

 To join our github organization, follow these easy steps:

-1. click on this link:[ https://ucsb-cs16-sp17-signup.herokuapp.com/]( https://ucsb-cs16-sp17-signup.herokuapp.com/).
-You should see the following welcome message, click on the blue "sign in with Github" button:
+1. click on this link:[ https://ucsb-cs16-s17-signup.herokuapp.com/]( https://ucsb-cs16-sp17-signup.herokuapp.com/).
+You should see the following welcome message (with the org name as ucsb-cs16-sp17), click on the blue "sign in with Github" button:

 ![welcome](/lab/lab00/enter-org/pic1.png){:height="500px"}